kajal04/HMM-Based-POS-Tagger-for-Hindi-Language/README.md

 Part of Speech tagging in Indian Languages is still an open problem.
 We still lack a clear approach in implementing a POS tagger for Indian Languages.Here is a Hidden Markov Model based Part of Speech Tagger.
 POS tag set is used for the development of this tagger.

-We are using HMM(Hidden Markov Model) based POS Tagging in Hindi using Supervised and Unsupervised learning.
+HMM(Hidden Markov Model) based POS Tagging in Hindi is done using Supervised and Unsupervised learning.

 The supervised POS tagging model require a pre-tagged corpora which are used for training to learn information about the word-tag frequencies, rule and tagset, etc. The performance of the models generally increases with the increase in size of these corpora.